Planning for College or Trade School

 How safe will I be on campus?

 Ask for a campus security report, which has data on campus crimes and security policies.
 The school must give you a copy.
-Many schools have this on their websites.
+Many schools have these reports on their websites.

 When should I apply?